oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Embedding Disclosure Digests in SD-JWTs {#embedding_disclosure_digests}

-Digests of disclosures are embedded into the SD-JWT instead of the original claims.
-The precise way of embedding the digests depends on the type of the claim, as described in the following sections.
+For selectively disclosable claims, the digests of the Disclosures are embedded into the SD-JWT instead of the claims themselves.
+The precise way of embedding depends on whether a claim is an object property (key-value pair) or an array element.

+ * For a claim that is an object property, the Issuer embeds a Disclosure as described in (#embedding_object_properties).
+* For a claim that is an array element, the Issuer creates a Disclosure as described in (#embedding_array_elements).

 ### Object Properties {#embedding_object_properties}